Introduction to Numpy, Scipy, SciKit-Learn¶

 Quiz¶

-We want to create a dataset of 10 users and 5 items, where each user i has selects an item j with probability 0.3.
+We want to create a dataset of 10 users and 5 items, where each user i selects an item j with probability 0.3.

 How can we do this with matrix operations?